dotm/dotm.github.io/_posts/2019-02-16-layered-architecture-succinctly-explained.markdown

 ﻿---
 layout: post
-title: "Layered architecture succintly explained"
+title: "Layered architecture succinctly explained"
 ---

 Each layer depends on the layer below them through an interface - they don't know how the layer below them implement things.